2020 Defender on 35s

 Proud Rhino Build 2020 Land Rover Defender

-While purists complain about the modern looks, creature comforts, and electronic nannies of the new 2020 Land Rover Defender, there is a shop in Buffalo, New York, working hard to unlock the off-road potential of this new machine.
 Lucky8 Off Road has not only managed to squeeze 35-inch mud-terrains on 18-inch wheels under the big-motored new Defender, the first in the world to do so, but also upgraded the truck’s look and capabilities to help it meet the expectation of its nameplate.

 The Proud Rhino Defender looks ready for adventure from any angle.

-Lucky8 set out to build a new 2020 Defender that not only works better off-road than stock, but also looks better, while retaining all the modern comforts that you expect out of a Land Rover.
 While not everyone will go the route of putting 35-inch tires under this machine, many will appreciate and bolt on the other accessories.
 Both because these quality-select products are super functional also because they will look amazing while dropping the kids off at soccer practice and when hitting the trails in Moab.

 This is the story of the Lucky8 Proud Rhino Defender 2 build—a vehicle Lucky8 founder Justin Monnin has been dreaming up for years, especially after building super-capable off-road–oriented Land Rover Discovery 5s.

-Start With the Right Defender
+Choosing the Right Defender for the Build

 You first want to start with the right Defender.
 For the team at Lucky8, that truck is the 2020 Land Rover Defender 110 SE with the 3.0L straight-six, rear lockers, and Terrain Response 2.

-This “big” Defender motor is a mild hybrid system that gets you the power you want for the trail and to turn big tires.
 The 3.0L inline-six puts out 395 hp and 406 lb-ft of torque.
 The big motor option also gets you bigger brakes and 19- or 20-inch wheels.
-The big brakes are great for an off-road truck, but the big wheels aren’t.
-Lucky8 found a solution for that though, which we’ll get to later.

-Along with the big motor you’ll want to tick off the rear-locker and latest Terrain Response 2 system options on your Defender order form.
 The Terrain Response 2 system is smarter than ever and is more user configurable than ever.
 It lets you actually fully set the throttle and locker response within the on-screen menus yourself.
-This gives you ultimate control over an already-smart vehicle.

 There is a bit of magic in getting one of these modern, fully independent suspension, airbagged trucks to play nice with big tires and a lift.
 Especially on a Land Rover, there are a lot of sensors and computers that don’t like to operate outside the OEM parameters.
-Lucky8 has lots of experience with this, as they’ve done a lift and bigger tire combo on just about everything in the Land Rover lineup over the years.

 There is a bit of magic in getting one of these modern, fully independent suspension, airbagged trucks to play nice with big tires and a lift.